'Democracy, abortion and economy': JDCA board member canvasses for Harris

 When it came to persuading friends and people in her personal life of Harris’s support of Israel, Goldenberg relied on the trust she built as a former president of the Jewish Community Relations Council of Greater Boston and former Jewish Federation board member.

 Goldenberg explained how she was able to say to friends, “You know me.
-You know that I am a staunch Israel advocate, and I am telling you [Harris supports Israel].”
+You know that I am a staunch Israel advocate, and I am telling you, [Harris supports Israel].”

-Though Goldenberg realized she hadn’t needed to offer anyone in her life that kind of reassurance since the Democratic National Convention in late August, which took place exactly one month after President Biden dropped out of the race and Harris launched her campaign.
+Though Goldenberg realized she hadn’t needed to offer anyone in her life that kind of reassurance since the Democratic National Convention in late August, which took place exactly one month after President Joe Biden dropped out of the race and Harris launched her campaign.

-Goldenberg described Republican’s efforts to mislead American Jews on Harris’s record on Israel as “despicable,” as she believes the misinformation and disinformation are calculated to drive a wedge into the Jewish community.“And Israel needs every single friend she can get,” she said pointedly.
+Goldenberg described Republican’s efforts to mislead American Jews on Harris’s record on Israel as “despicable,” as she believes the misinformation and disinformation are calculated to drive a wedge into the Jewish community.

 “To smear her in ways that are just lies,” Goldenberg continued.
 “Harris is such an advocate and an ally, and I trust her.
 I do not trust him.”